 Adaptive and Inclusive Recreation

-Campus Recreation is committed and welcoming to a culture of inclusion, in which we provide recreational programs and services that are accessible and equitable to the community.
+Recreation & Wellness is committed and welcoming to a culture of inclusion, in which we provide recreational programs and services that are accessible and equitable to the community.
 We strive to share a diverse array of ideas, opportunities, and experiences for all students.
-Campus Recreation follows the university policy on discrimination and harassment, which protects from discrimination on the basis of age, color, disability, familial status, height, marital status, national origin, political affiliation, race, religion, sex/gender (including gender identity and expression), sexual orientation, veteran or active duty military status or weight.
+Recreation & Wellness follows the university policy on discrimination and harassment, which protects from discrimination on the basis of age, color, disability, familial status, height, marital status, national origin, political affiliation, race, religion, sex/gender (including gender identity and expression), sexual orientation, veteran or active duty military status or weight.

 In addition, we advocate for the inclusion of all individuals, including the right to access facilities, such restrooms and locker rooms, and programming on the basis of asserted gender expression.